 |Non-residential||$1.64 per 1000 sq. ft.|

 The stormwater utility fees are billed to all properties located within the City limits.
-Citizens or property owners that do not have any other utility services with the City will receive a bill for stormwater only.
+Properties that do not receive any other City utility services will only be billed for stormwater.
 Residential customers will be billed $4.75 per month.
 Non-residential, commercial, industrial, and multi-family properties will be billed $1.64 per 1,000 square feet of impervious area.

 Creek projects typically involve flood relief projects that protect life and property by minimizing the occurrence of creeks overtopping their banks and/or roadways.
 Street projects usually involve adding storm drain inlets and pipes in older areas that were built before modern standards were in place and thus may not have the infrastructure in place to handle typical storms.
 Heavy maintenance projects primarily focus on repairing deterioration in existing drainage ways due to erosion caused by upstream development and drought-driven vegetation loss.

 Projects will be prioritized first by those having the greatest impact in protecting life and enhancing safety and second by those that can most cost-effectively make the most significant impact.
 While many creek flood relief projects will start the design process first, the scale, complexity, and federal permitting challenges associated with those projects likely means that construction will actually occur after some less complex projects are completed.
 The City has identified more than $30 million of Creek projects that would reduce flooding.
 These projects alone will outstrip the capacity of the recent rate increase so staff is working with area partners such as the Upper Brushy Creek Water Control and Improvement District to leverage the new funds and maximize their impacts.
 Staff will also pursue grant opportunities.